Your Guide to CGM Access + Affordability

 - Submit a homemade spreadsheet, documenting at least two weeks’ worth, of blood sugar levels that show a variety of high and low blood sugars.

-- Talk to your CDCES or endocrinologist about getting insurance approval.
+- Talk to your certified diabetes care and education specialist (CDCES) or endocrinologist about getting insurance approval.
 Their experience can help you prevent CGM denials and streamline the approval process!

 - Do your research!
 Some CGMs might cost you less without running insurance than trying to get a CGM filled with insurance at your pharmacy or through your direct medical supplier.
 Compare different CGMs (and enlist the help of your pharmacist or DME rep) to find the best bang for your buck for the product quality!